brunoglvm/brunoglvm/README.md

-### Hello, I'm Bruno 👋
+### Hey, I'm Bruno! 👋

-I'm a Full Stack Developer & UI Designer dedicated to creating seamless digital experiences. <br> My specialty is **designing interfaces with Figma & developing web and mobile apps with React and React Native 💻📱**
+I design and build seamless digital experiences with a focus on intuitive interfaces and engaging products. 💻📱

 ## Techs